The Best Islands to Visit in Tonga(c) tongapocketguide.com

 Tongatapu

 The easiest island for travellers to visit, Tongatapu has much more going for it than Tonga’s largest international airport.
 The largest island in Tonga has some of the most famous historical sites in the South Pacific, as well as an array of natural attractions where you can spend a whole day hopping from one to the other.
-See the “Stonehenge of the South Pacific” the Ha’amonga ‘a Maui Trilithon, about 5km (3 miles) of breathtaking blowholes on the southern coast, and the majestic ‘Anahulu limestone caves.
+See the “Stonehenge of the South Pacific” the Ha’amonga ‘a Maui Trilithon, about 5 km (3 mi) of breathtaking Mapua ‘a Vaea Blowholes on the southern coast, and the majestic ‘Anahulu Limestone Caves.

-On the northern coast of the 257 km2 (100 miles2) island is the capital of Tonga, Nuku’alofa.
+On the northern coast of the 257 km² (100 mi²) island is the capital of Tonga, Nuku’alofa.
 Culture and royalty can be experienced here between the amazing array of handicrafts at the Talamahu Market and the grand Victorian-style Royal Palace.
-Nuku’alofa is also where many of Tonga’s most popular water activities depart, including whale swimming tours, island-hopping boat trips, snorkelling, scuba diving and fishing.
+Nuku’alofa is also where many of Tonga’s most popular water activities depart, including whale swimming tours, island day trips, snorkelling, scuba diving and more.

-Visitors find themselves either staying in one of the guesthouses or hotels of Nuku’alofa, at one of the beach resorts on the western side of the island, or on one of the offshore islands.
+Visitors find themselves either staying in one of the guesthouses or hotels of Nuku’alofa or at one of the limited beach/forest resorts on the eastern side of the island.

 Find out more about the island of Tongatapu in The Complete Guide to Tongatapu.